Fields of Study: Comparative Politics, International Relations

 Areas of interest: State capacity and local governance, criminal and political violence, subnational politics, Latin America

-I am a PhD student in the Department of Political Science at the University of Notre Dame and a Graduate Affiliate at the Kellogg Institute of International Studies.
-My area of specialization is Comparative Politics with a regional focus on Latin America.
+I am a PhD candidate in the Department of Political Science at the University of Notre Dame.
+My research has been funded by the Harry Frank Guggenheim Foundation and the Kellogg Institute for International Studies.
+My work has been published in Journal of Peace Research and Democracy and Security.

-I hold a BA in Political Science (2009) from Pontificia Universidad Javeriana in Colombia and a MA in Public Policy and Conflict Studies (2013) from the University of Erfurt in Germany.
+Prior to coming to Notre Dame, I completed a BA in Political Science (2009) at Pontificia Universidad Javeriana in Colombia and a MA in Public Policy and Conflict Studies (2013) at the University of Erfurt in Germany.